Secret treaty: League of Nations era

-In 1935, Italy was determined to annex Abyssinia (now Ethiopia), and the League attempted to moderate between the two countries with little success.
-In December 1935, British Foreign Secretary Samuel Hoare made a secret plan with French Prime Minister Pierre Laval outside of the League of Nations and concluded the Hoare–Laval Pact to give away most Abyssinian to Italy.
+In 1935, Italy was determined to annex Abyssinia (now Ethiopia), and the League attempted to mediate between the two countries with little success.
+In December 1935, British Foreign Secretary Samuel Hoare made a secret plan with French Prime Minister Pierre Laval outside of the League of Nations and concluded the Hoare–Laval Pact to give away most of Abyssinia to Italy.
 Two months later, news leaked out about the Hoare–Laval Pact, and Hoare resigned from the Cabinet amid public opposition to appeasement.
 The episode severely damaged the reputation of the League, which showed that it could not serve as an effective channel for the adjudication of international disputes.

-One of the most infamous secret treaties in history was the secret additional protocol to the Molotov–Ribbentrop Pact of August 23, 1939 between Soviet Union and Nazi Germany, which negotiated by Soviet Goreign Minister Vyacheslav Molotov and German Foreign Minister Joachim von Ribbentrop.
-The pact itself, a ten-year nonaggression agreement, was public, but the Additional Secret Protocol, superseded by a similar subsequent secret protocol, the German-Soviet Frontier Treaty, the next month, carved up spheres of influence in Eastern Europe between Nazi Germany and the Soviet Union and placed Finland, Estonia, Latvia, Bessarabia (part of Romania), and eastern Poland in the Soviet sphere and western Poland and Lithuania in the German sphere.
+One of the most infamous secret treaties in history was the Additional Secret Protocol to the Molotov–Ribbentrop Pact of August 23, 1939 between the Soviet Union and Nazi Germany, which was negotiated by Soviet Foreign Minister Vyacheslav Molotov and German Foreign Minister Joachim von Ribbentrop.
+The pact itself, a ten-year non-aggression agreement, was public, but the Additional Secret Protocol, superseded by a similar secret protocol, the German-Soviet Frontier Treaty, the next month, carved up spheres of influence in Eastern Europe between Nazi Germany and the Soviet Union and placed Finland, Estonia, Latvia, Bessarabia (part of Romania), and eastern Poland in the Soviet sphere and western Poland and Lithuania in the German sphere.
 The existence of the secret protocol was not confirmed until 1989.
-When it became public, it caused outrage in the Baltic states although they had suspected its existence.David J. Smith et al., The Baltic States: Estonia, Latvia and Lithuania (Routledge, 2002), pp. 44-45.
+When it became public, it caused outrage in the Baltic states although they had suspected its existence.

-The percentages agreement was a secret pact between Soviet Premier Joseph Stalin and British Prime Minister Winston Churchill during the Fourth Moscow Conference on October 1944 on how to divide various European countries among the leaders' respective spheres of influence.
+The percentages agreement was a secret pact between Soviet Premier Joseph Stalin and British Prime Minister Winston Churchill during the Fourth Moscow Conference in October 1944 on how to divide various European countries among the leaders' respective spheres of influence.
 The agreement was officially made public by Churchill twelve years later in the final volume of his memoir of the Second World War.